ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 [![plotly_screenshot]({{images}}/histogram_1_pic.png)]({{images}}/histogram_1_pic.png){:.center-img .width-90}

-The top plot shows the strength of the audio signal binned in 1-minute time chunks.
+The top plot shows how loud Maple was each minute.
 And the bottom shows each individual event as a vertical line, where the line's length reflects how loud the event was (`pressure_sum`).
-The most striking thing is that **she has outbursts followed by periods of silence**.
+The most striking thing is that **Maple has outbursts followed by periods of silence**.
 In this trial it seems like she has 3 main outbursts:

 [![timeline1]({{images}}/timeline_1.png)]({{images}}/timeline_1.png){:.center-img .width-90}